datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 $1 = 0x1982
 ```

 `1982`, _am I being trolled?
-How cool is that?_  Well, no so cool.
+How cool is that?_  Well, not so cool.
 That value didn't work and in the interest of time I'm not going to share how much time I lost on that.
 Then I remembered the lesson learned when I was trying to match up the formatting string `%s` with its address--there were multiple instances of `%s`.
 (BTW, I omitted my `%s` adventure because this is already too long).

 Try harder: